Beach Restoration

 Q: How long will this project take to construct?

-The project is expected to take approximately 3 months; however, construction may move faster or slower.
-There may also be circumstances that cause lengthy delays due to construction shutdown, like weather conditions or major repairs to equipment, so please keep checking the Construction Schedule.
+The project is expected to take approximately three months; however, construction may move faster or slower.
+There may also be circumstances that cause lengthy delays due to construction shutdown, like weather conditions or major repairs to equipment, so check the construction schedule for updates.

 Q: What is the project construction schedule?

 The order of work will be finalized by the contractor and Bay County prior to construction.
-We will not have an order of work or an idea of how quickly the project will advance along the beach until a contractor has been selected.
+Currently, the contractor, Weeks Marine, is indicating an early 2025 start date.
+We will not have an order of work or an idea of how quickly the project will advance along the beach until a detailed schedule from the contractor is released.
 Please monitor the Construction Schedule for further details on the schedule as it becomes available.
-This Construction Schedule will be updated at least every seven days once construction commences.
-Construction plans have been released.
-Please note that these plans are not signed nor sealed as this will occur once the bidding has been finalized.
+This schedule will be updated at least every seven days once construction commences.
+Construction plans have been released and are below.

 Construction Plans- Beach Restoration Project